Christian Alvart

 Christian Alvart (born 28 May 1974 in Jugenheim) is a German filmmaker and screenwriter.

-Prior to working in the film business Christian Alvart worked in various positions, most recently as a senior editor at Filmmagzin X-TRO.
+Prior to working in the film business, Christian Alvart worked in various positions, most recently as a senior editor at Filmmagzin X-TRO.
 In 1999, he made his debut as a film director with the thriller Curiosity & the Cat, for which he also wrote the screenplay.
 His next film was the thriller Antibodies.
 Alvart's first English-language film was Case 39, followed by Pandorum.

-In March 2010, it was announced that Christian Alvart secured the film rights for Captain Future and is working on a live-action adaptation in 3D.
+In March 2010, it was announced that Christian Alvart secured the film rights for Captain Future and was working on a live-action adaptation in 3D.
 Alvart confirmed in a 2017 interview that he was still working on the project.